If you spend a lot of time at a computer or working with your hands, you might be tempted to ignore tingling and numbness in your wrist and fingers.

 Repetitive vibration – Research shows that repetitive vibration in particular, but also repetition, wrist flexion and powerful grip, all raise the risk for carpal tunnel.
 “Think of what you’d feel when using a jack hammer or other piece of vibrating machinery,” Dr. Maschke says.

 Underlying health conditions – These include pregnancy and menopause, which can cause fluid retention.
 Diabetes, obesity, thyroid problems and rheumatoid arthritis also may cause the median nerve to become compressed.

-Lifestyle factors — Using a keyboard heavily, sleeping with your wrist flexed, or performing tasks that involve repetitive motions with your hands and wrists or pressure on your palms can exacerbate carpal tunnel symptoms.
+Lifestyle factors – Spending a lot of time at the keyboard, sleeping with your wrist flexed, or performing tasks that involve repetitive motions with your hands and wrists or pressure on your palms can aggravate carpal tunnel symptoms.

 Address early symptoms

-It’s important to talk to your doctor about your symptoms, especially if they have progressed.
+It’s important to talk to your doctor about your symptoms, especially if they are getting worse.

 However, if you’re in good health and have no neck pain or injury, Dr. Maschke says it’s safe to take a couple weeks to try these suggestions first: